memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

     memgraph.execute(query)
 ```

-First, we are connecting to a running Memgraph instance.
-Next, we need to drop the database to be sure that it's empty.
-After that, we create a simple NetworkX graph to which we add nodes and edges.
-In the end, we call `to_cypher_queries` procedure on `NxTranslator` instance to transform the NetworkX graph to Cypher queries which will be executed in Memgraph.
+First, connect to a running Memgraph instance.
+Next, drop the database to be sure that it's empty.
+After that, create a simple NetworkX graph and add nodes and edges to it.
+In the end, call `to_cypher_queries` procedure on `NxTranslator` instance to transform the NetworkX graph to Cypher queries which will be executed in Memgraph.

 To run it, open a command-line interpreter and run the following command: